Audi A5 Sportback hatchback - Engines, drive & performance

 There’s lots to like about the way the Audi A5 Sportback drives.
 The steering feels somewhat artificial, but other than that Audi has built a car that’s fast, quiet and enjoyable to hustle down country lanes.
 When we first drove the Sportback on smooth German roads, it was never anything other than comfortable; even on the largest wheels, its suspension provided a good amount of insulation when driving over drain covers and potholes.
 Happily, the same is the case on the UK’s more weathered roads, although poor surfaces do feel a bit more pronounced.

 The Audi A5 Sportback is impressively composed in fast corners, gripping the road tenaciously and not leaning too much.
 The steering is nicely weighted, but not particularly communicative.
 Front-wheel-drive variants don’t feel notably different to the four-wheel-drive quattro models.

-The seven-speed dual-clutch automatic gearbox is excellent, though.
+The seven-speed automatic gearbox is excellent, though.
 Left to its own devices it can occasionally hesitate if you accelerate sharply after slowing down for traffic, but manual gearchanges – via the steering-wheel-mounted paddles – are almost instantaneous.

 Audi A5 Sportback diesel engines